Dexys Midnight Runners: Foundation and first single

 By the middle of 1979, Bobby "Jnr" Ward had replaced Jay on drums.
-Clash manager Bernard Rhodes then signed them and sent them into the studio to record a Rowland-penned single, "Burn It Down", which Rhodes renamed "Dance Stance".
+The Clash manager Bernard Rhodes then signed them and sent them into the studio to record a Rowland-penned single, "Burn It Down", which Rhodes renamed "Dance Stance".
 In response to Rhodes' criticism of Rowland's singing style, Rowland developed a "more emotional" sound influenced by General Norman Johnson of the Holland–Dozier–Holland band Chairmen of the Board and the theatricality of Bryan Ferry.

 After a series of dates opening for the Specials, who wore suits on stage, Rowland decided that his band needed its own distinct look.
 Borrowing from an outfit that Paterson had worn to rehearsals, Dexys subsequently dressed in donkey jackets or leather coats and woolly hats, a look described as "straight out of De Niro's Mean Streets".
 In January 1980, Rowland said of the band's sound and look, "we didn't want to become part of anyone else's movement.
 We'd rather be our own movement".
 Image became very important to the group: Rowland said, "We wanted to be a group that looked like something ... a formed group, a project, not just random."

 "Dance Stance", which Rhodes produced, was released on Oddball Records, which Rhodes owned, and which was distributed by EMI.
 Although it was named "single of the week" by Sounds, it stalled at number 40 in the British charts, which EMI and Rowland believed was due to Rhodes' poor production.
 Rowland said, "We learned that early on, that the wrong producer can totally screw your record up."
 As a result, Dexys fired Rhodes and signed with EMI, and EMI immediately put Pete Wingfield in charge of their production.
 Saunders and Ward left the band, replaced by Andy Leek (keyboards) and Andy "Stoker" Growcott (drums).